Skip to main content

 While the potatoes cook, peel and grate the garlic (or use a garlic press).

-Chop the tomatoes into 1cm pieces.
+Chop the tomato into 1cm pieces.

 3